FOREX-Dollar inches higher as U.S. rate hike eyed despite Fed minutes

 NEW YORK, Feb 19 The U.S. dollar edged higher against major currencies on Thursday after traders discounted Wednesday's cautious minutes from the latest Federal Reserve policy meeting, while optimism for a Greece debt deal limited the euro's losses.

-The dollar rebounded against the yen and hit a more than one-month high against the Swiss franc after traders reverted to the view that the Fed could hike interest rates by June despite the minutes showing officials were concerned that raising rates too soon could damage the U.S. economic recovery.
+The dollar rebounded against the yen and hit a more than one-month high against the Swiss franc after traders reverted to the view that the Fed could hike rates by June, despite the minutes showing officials were concerned that raising rates too soon could damage the U.S. economic recovery.

 Analysts said the minutes were somewhat dated since they reflected the Fed's thinking before the release of a stronger-than-expected U.S. payrolls report for January.